anl13369/Group-7-Project-2/README.md

 <img src="https://github.com/user-attachments/assets/e58ff31c-d203-4e22-bd90-48782e02640a" width="650">
 </p>

-  This graph compares total wagers to patron winning across five time points for each licensee.
-The data helps reveal how much players are betting and how much they're winning, providing insight into overall player activity and return behavior.
+The graph compares total wagers to player winnings across five time points, highlighting overall betting activity and return behavior.
-- Mohegan Digital, LLC and MPI Master Wagering License CT, LLC follow almost identical trends, with steady increases in wages and winning through the middle years, then a drop in the most recent year.
-This suggests consistent operations and player engagement across time.
+- Mohegan Digital, LLC and MPI Master Wagering License CT, LLC show similar trends - steady growth through mid-years, then a decline in the latest data.
-- Mohegan Tribe On-Reservation has no data reported for 2021, but shows strong values through the following years- peaking in 2023.
-Despite the early gap, their performance aligns with industry trends in later years, indicating a comparable payout structure.
+- Mohegan Tribe On-Reservation lacks 2021 data but peaks in 2023, later aligning with industry payout trends.
-- MPTN On-Reservation starts the lowest in 2021 burt rises to match the others by 2023.
-This may reflect a slower growth strategy or lower player engagement
+- MPTN On-Reservation starts lowest in 2021 but rises to match others by 2023, possibly indicating slower growth or lower engagement.
-- All licensees show a notable drop in both wagers and winnings in the most recent data
+- All licensees experience a recent drop in wagers and winnings, likely due to an incomplete year, seasonal patterns, or shifts in promotional strategies.
-  - This may be due to the year still being in progress (partial year total)
-  - It could also reflect seasonal betting patterns, or a shift in promotional tactics impacting how much players are betting and winning

 **Data Transformations Relevant to Question 2**